hopegipson/Dueling_Defenders/README.md

 Or install it yourself as:

-    $ gem install hero_battles
+    $ gem install Dueling_Defenders

 ## Usage
-Use bin/hero_battles to execute.
+Use bin/Dueling_Defenders to execute.

 An API key is required to use this application, and is to be stored in an environmental variable before usage.